danielbodnar/awesome-stars/README.md

 ## automation

+- [kigster/bashmatic](https://github.com/kigster/bashmatic) - Optimized for humans, 500+ BASH functions for all walks of life. Über Toölkit for über geeks and UNIX command line power users.
 - [hadiindrawan/automation-api-generator](https://github.com/hadiindrawan/automation-api-generator) - This project has created to relieve work load as SDET or Automation Test Engineer.
 In moderation, automation API code able to write with only run the script and generate from Postman collection.
 You j
 - [sebastiancarlos/beachpatrol](https://github.com/sebastiancarlos/beachpatrol) - A CLI tool to replace and automate your everyday web browser.
 - [Linux-Is-Best/Firefox-automatic-install-for-Linux](https://github.com/Linux-Is-Best/Firefox-automatic-install-for-Linux) - Read-only mirror of https://gitlab.com/Linux-Is-Best/Firefox-automatic-install-for-Linux